 In my soul, I knew that my enjoyment in life came from relationships, travel, adventure, and new experiences.
 But again, cultural conditioning and the anxiety of giving up my material goods made me fear to step off of the consumerist treadmill.
-I wondered what would a life based on intention and experience, instead of mindless reaction and “retail therapy”, look like?
+I wondered what would a minimalist retirement lifestyle based on intention and experience, instead of mindless reaction and “retail therapy”, look like?
 How much less would I need if I simply became more awake in my decisions and lived for the things that I valued?
 I knew that those questions were unquantifiable, but they were also the most important, so I vowed to myself to find out and took retirement at the earliest opportunity.

 Time is the great equalizer.
 In the final analysis, we are our time and what we did with it.
 Time is limited and I practiced centering my life around experiences, not around how much dross I could accumulate.
 By simply becoming more aware, minimalism kind of came naturally.
 I began to find comfort in cutting all of my possessions down to the point where everything I owned had a use or added meaning to my life.
 Also, without knowing it I stumbled onto the fact that minimalism had other benefits that I had really not considered.

-One of the benefits of living a minimalist lifestyle is that it brings you freedom and peace of mind.
+One of the benefits of living a minimalist lifestyle in retirement, or at any time, is that it brings you freedom and peace of mind.
 I used to fret about what would happen, if, for whatever reason, I was to lose all of my possessions?
 I paid for locks, alarms, and insurance to make sure that my stuff didn’t disappear, or if it did, I would get somehow compensated.
 Now, even though I am careful, I don’t worry about something happening to my things; I don’t have that much and everything I do have could be easily replaced.
 My life is less complicated and I am able to spend more time on the things that are important to me without distraction.
 I can focus on creative endeavors and self-improvement.
 It is easier to be available and present in my relationships.